dsl2l2017/dsl2l2017.github.io/index.md

 <!-- [Laurent El Ghaoui](https://people.eecs.berkeley.edu/~elghaoui/)-->

-_Invited speaker_: [Nelle Varoquaux](https://bids.berkeley.edu/people/nelle-varoquaux), Postdoctoral Researcher, Berkeley Institute for Data Science.
+_Invited speaker_ (September 26th): [Nelle Varoquaux](https://bids.berkeley.edu/people/nelle-varoquaux), Postdoctoral Researcher, Berkeley Institute for Data Science.

-_Invited speaker_: [Federico Vaggi](https://www.linkedin.com/in/federico-vaggi-ba72a654/), Senior Applied Data Scientist at Amazon Seattle.
+_Invited speaker_ (date TBD): [Federico Vaggi](https://www.linkedin.com/in/federico-vaggi-ba72a654/), Senior Applied Data Scientist at Amazon Seattle.

 **Office Hours**: Office hours are available for students who need further clarification of concepts presented in lecture, or have made solid attempts on the homework assignment or other practice problems and require further assistance understanding how to approach such problems.